FC Dynamo Moscow

 Top goalscorer: Sergei Solovyov (135)

-Dynamo (or Dinamo) has a prehistory that goes back to the 1890s when the British introduced football in St. Petersburg and Moscow.
+Dynamo (or Dinamo … "Dy" in Russian and Ukrainian sounds different to "Di" in Serbo-Croatian or Georgian, it is a purely accent/orthography thing) has a prehistory that goes back to the 1890s when the British introduced football in St. Petersburg and Moscow.
 The Englishman Harry Charnock would establish a club that later would be Dynamo Moscow.
-This historical background has also the answer to the teams blue color; Charnock was from Blackburn and therefore he choose the colors of Blackburn Rovers.
+This historical background has also the answer to the teams blue color; Charnock was from Blackburn, and therefore he choose the colors of Blackburn Rovers.

 Football Club Dynamo Moscow were founded in 1923, and for decades they used to be closely associated with the Soviet Union's secret police, something very common in that time, as most major clubs had a powerful sponsor.